An Overview of WIT

 stringA Unicode string - that is, a finite sequence of characters.

-The f32 and f64 types support the usual set of IEEE 754 single and double-precision values, except that they logically only have a single NaN value.
-The exact bit-level representation of a NaN is not guaranteed to be preserved when values pass through WIT interfaces.
+The f32 and f64 types support the usual set of IEEE 754 single and double-precision values, except that they logically only have a single nan value.
+The exact bit-level representation of an IEEE 754 NaN is not guaranteed to be preserved when values pass through WIT interfaces as the singular WIT nan value.

 Lists